-As with most Plug and Play Windows®-compatible devices, install the software before you plug the potentiostat USB cable into the host computer.
+Similar to most Plug and Play Windows compatible devices, you should install the software before you plug the Potentiostat USB cable into the computer.

-When you are asked for Authorization Codes, enter the codes for your Reference 3000 potentiostat.
+When you are asked for Authorization Codes, enter the codes for your Reference 3000 Potentiostat.
 No new authorization codes are needed for the Reference 30k Booster.
-You need not install additional software applications to support the Reference 30k Booster.
+You need not to install additional software Applications to support the Reference 30k Booster.

-If you are adding the Reference 30k Booster to an existing Reference 3000, update your Framework software and Reference 3000 firmware.
-The Reference 30k Booster does not operate with Framework versions below Revision 5.64.
+If you are adding the Reference 30k Booster to an existing Reference 3000 you should always update your Framework software and Reference 3000 Firmware.
+The Reference 30k Booster will not operate with Framework versions below Revision 5.64.